Earn your TEFL certification while living the “Pura Vida” lifestyle in Heredia, Costa Rica.

 Get your TESOL certification while living the pura vida lifestyle in Heredia, Costa Rica.
-Known as the province of flowers, Heredia gives you the best of all worlds: wonderful nightlife, a safe environment, a true cultural experience and tons of places to explore.
+Known as the province of flowers, Heredia gives you the best of all worlds: wonderful nightlife, a safe environment, a true cultural immersion experience, and tons of places to explore.
 With our network of schools and job placement assistance, getting your certification in Costa Rica is by far the easiest way to get a paid job teaching English in Central America.
-Or, use your summer break to get your TESOL certification under your belt for teaching positions or programs once you graduate.
+Or, use your summer break to get your TESOL certification under your belt for teaching positions or programs once you graduate from college.

 The Costa Rica TESOL Certificate course is an intensive, in-person 190-hour ESL/EFL teacher training course which provides participants with the skills and confidence needed to succeed in the English language classroom.
 The TESOL Certificate you will receive is accredited and recognized worldwide.